mohaidr/LPS/readme.md

 ### Configure HTTP Client

-This command sets parameters for the HTTP client that will be used to send requests.
-It includes settings such as the maximum number of simultaneous connections per server, how long a connection should stay alive in the pool, and the timeout settings for client requests.
-These settings help optimize the performance of the HTTP client according to the specific requirements of the test and target environment.
+Configures the HTTP client that will be used for sending requests in a test.
+Adjustments can be made to connection pooling, client timeout settings, and connection limits per server.
+These settings optimize the HTTP client's performance to suit the test needs and reduce potential bottlenecks.

 `Command: lps httpclient [options]`